kasteelion/promptbuilder/data/interactions.md

 - **Line Formation (4+):** {char1}, {char2}, {char3}, and {char4} standing in a line side by side, all facing the same direction with coordinated poses
 - **Team Pose (4+):** {char1}, {char2}, {char3}, and {char4} in heroic team pose, standing together with confident expressions and coordinated stances
 - **Triangle Formation (3):** {char1}, {char2}, and {char3} positioned at three points of a triangle, creating geometric composition with balanced spacing

+---

+## Badass & High-Stakes

+- **Back-to-Back Combat:** {char1} and {char2} standing back-to-back in a defensive circle, weapons drawn, scanning for threats in opposite directions with tactical precision.
+- **The Duel Conclusion:** {char1} standing over {char2} with a weapon leveled at their throat, {char1} showing cold dominance while {char2} looks up with a mixture of defiance and respect.
+- **Interrogation:** {char1} leaning over a seated {char2}, one hand planted on the table or wall, demanding answers with an intimidating, overpowering presence.
+- **Silent Agreement:** {char1} and {char2} sharing a brief, knowing nod before simultaneously charging into action, perfectly synchronized.
+- **Saving the Day:** {char1} pulling {char2} out of danger or carrying them through a chaotic scene, {char1} moving with urgent purpose while {char2} grips them for safety.
+- **Tactical Breach:** {char1} and {char2} stacked at a doorway or corner, {char1} in a low crouch, {char2} standing behind, both poised to move with lethal coordination.
+- **Weapon Exchange:** {char1} tossing a weapon or tool to {char2} mid-action, both maintaining focus on their surroundings during the transition.

+---

+## Artistic Collaboration

+- **Modeling for Painter:** {char1} sitting perfectly still in a poised stance on a decorative chair, while {char2} stands at a wooden easel, brush in hand, glancing between {char1} and the canvas.
+- **Critiquing the Work:** {char1} and {char2} standing side-by-side in front of an easel, {char2} pointing at a detail on the canvas while {char1} listens with a thoughtful expression.

+---

+## Sentai & Team Heroics

+- **Sentai Team Pose (5):** {char1}, {char2}, {char3}, {char4}, and {char5} in a synchronized heroic formation, each striking a unique dynamic pose with hands held in stylized gestures, radiating "Power Rangers" energy.
+- **Back-to-Back Heroics:** {char1} and {char2} standing back-to-back, fists raised or weapons drawn, looking in opposite directions with fierce determination.